How to Manage allocation Conflicts? Complete Guide 2026

 Impact: Burnout, quality drop, delays

-2. Double Allocation Conflicts
+2. Double allocation Conflicts

 Definition: A person is allocated to multiple projects on the same dates/hours.